Devotion, bhakti, may be for looting humans or feed on them from within also.

 Wealth and a happy marriage

+It is "all" about thriving.
 Wealth and joy hand in hand could be wise.
-Buddha teaches to go for both in a carefully designed all-round Way of life.
+Buddha teaches to go for both as part of an all-round Way of living.

-Buddha sorts out many forms of wealth too.
+Buddha sorts out various forms of wealth too.
 [Mangala]

 Gentle Dealings First